Mack

 the 2019 MVPA Convention in Allentown, PA.
 There was an

-interesting story to the vehicle.
+interesting story about this vehicle.
 The owner entered it as an AM

 General because that was the company that did the overhaul on the